 - The Primary Investigator feels it is necessary for your health or safety.
-Such an action would not require your consent, but you will be informed if such a decision is made and the reason for this decision. - You have not followed study instructions. - The Sponsor or the study Principal Investigator, has decided to stop the study.
+Such an action would not require your consent, but you will be informed if such a decision is made and the reason for this decision. - you stop taking your anti-HIV drugs for more than 21 days - You have not followed study instructions. - The Sponsor or the study Principal Investigator, has decided to stop the study.